haekb/Jake-s-FO4-UI-Mod/readme.md

 Once compiled/published, place the SWFs in `Fallout 4\Data\Interface`.

 # Shared Folder
 The UI code uses a `Shared` package.
 However this is not stored in a one off swf.
-Instead peices are put in each published swf.
+Instead pieces are put in each published swf.
 Normally you'd just modify them like any other file, but in this case `PipboyMenu.swf` loads `PipBoy InvPage.swf`.
 So the shared code from `PipboyMenu.swf` is already loaded memory by the time it loads in `PipBoy InvPage.swf`.
 So basically if you have to edit any `Shared` package code, make sure to publish `PipboyMenu.swf` as well!

 # Live Reloading
 By default (for some reason...) most (if not all) of Fallout 4's UI code is loaded on demand and not cached.
 So you can leave the game running, save a new swf and press tab to view your new pipboy immediately.